 In this Tutorial Tuesday we’ll make personalized 3D printed snowflakes using the Snowflake Machine, a Customizer built on OpenSCAD code that can procedurally generate over one billion unique snowflakes based on random seeds and user-set design parameters.
 Don’t worry, it’s easier than that just sounded!
 Here’s a step-by-step how-to guide so you can get your holiday snowflakes… // Column at Shapeways

 Sometimes the easiest things can be so difficult.
 Wrapping text around a cylinder, which is exactly what you’d want to do when making a text-engraved ring, is one of those things!
-Depending on what design program you use, this simple task can seem impossible.
-Today we’ll focus on one surprisingly elegant text-wrapping technique for Fusion 360 devised by Vladimir at DesktopMakes… // Column at Shapeways
+Today we’ll focus on one surprisingly elegant text-wrapping technique for Fusion 360…

 Today, we’ll learn how to turn one simple snowflake design into multiple products in a variety of shapes, sizes, and materials.
 We’ll start with simple low-res 3D prints and prototypes on desktop FDM machines, and eventually level up to printing in Nylon and Plated Rhodium at Shapeways.
 The snowflake design we’ll be working with was created with parametric code in OpenSCAD… // Guest Post at Shapeways